Not Too Sharp: History

 UNH students Jamie Saucier '03, Jason Reed '05 and Kevin Cleary '05 conceived the group during a trip with the UNH Chorus to perform background vocals at a Barry Manilow concert.
 A discussion of a classmate who had been diagnosed with multiple myeloma, an incurable but treatable cancer, led them to gather a group who could perform to raise money for cancer research.
 That friend later became the group's first business manager, and only female member.

 The group was barbershop-based in its early days, something that could distinguish them from the other a cappella groups on campus at the time.
 The very first show was held in the basement floor of Congreve Hall in 2002.
 The group rehearsed during the walk across campus, and relied on paper music during the show.
 This was the first of over 25 performances for the group in their first year, earning them recognition as “the group who sings everywhere."
 The group's first major concert was held May 3, 2003, in UNH's Johnson Theatre, hosted by members of fellow group Alabaster Blue.
-Over 200 people attended this first semester-culminating show, raising $2,000 dollars for the American Cancer Society.
+Over 200 people attended this first semester-culminating show, raising $2,000 for the American Cancer Society.
 It was also when the group debuted its first album, "On Our Way," which consisted of many traditional barbershop arrangements, recorded live in the MUB Theater.

 Since the first year, the group has continued to perform live around the region, performing at commencements, weddings, private parties, and even the New Hampshire State House.
 Their audiences have included school kids, the elderly, and fellow college students.
 Each year they have hosted a benefit show, adding to the total donated to cancer research, and building ties with other initiatives like UNH's Wildcat Santa toy drive.